Akerdogmus/auto-mail-sender/README.md

 NOTE: For using your Gmail services for this, please change your account settings right below:
 Login to your email account -> click manage account -> security -> turn on 2 step verification -> go back to security page and click app passwords (https://myaccount.google.com/apppasswords) -> in select app choose "other" -> paste "WP Mail SMTP" and click generate-> copy the password to the code

+# Changelog
+## Version 1.1.0 - 2023-06-15
+### Added

+    Added support for using relative file paths for the sender email file and recipients file.
+    Included a new function get_current_directory() to retrieve the current directory.
+    Improved code readability and maintainability.

+### Changed

+    Updated file paths for the sender email file and recipients file in the new code.

+### Deprecated

+    None

+### Removed

+    Removed the unused import statement import os from the new code.

+### Fixed

+    Fixed a potential issue in the new code where the file paths were not being correctly set.
+    Improved exception handling and error messages when sending emails.

+### Security

+    None

+## Version 1.0.0 - 2023-06-15
+### Added

+    Initial implementation of the email sender script.
+    Basic functionality to read sender information from a file, read recipient list from a file, and send separate emails to each recipient.

+### Changed

+    None

+### Deprecated

+    None

+### Removed

+    None

+### Fixed

+    None

+### Security

+    None

 Let's automate your email communication with the Auto Mail Sender script!